kyle1james/teacher_docs_coding_bootcamp/01_datatypes/01_day/README.md

 #### Playtime

-* Print out a few more statements.
+Print out a few more statements.
 Examples:
-Say "hello” a few different ways or even in a few different languages Ask a few follow up questions.
+- Say *hello* a few different ways or even in a few different languages
+- Ask a few follow up questions.
 Ex.
 How are you?

 #### Variables